workfloworchestrator/orchestrator-core/docs/architecture/application/forms.md

 ## custom form field

-You can create a custom field component in frontend and can take reference from components in `orchestrator-gui/src/lib/uniforms-surfnet/src`.
+You can create a custom field component in the frontend.
+The components in `orchestrator-gui/src/lib/uniforms-surfnet/src` can be used to study reference implementations for a couple of custom form field types.

 For it to show up in the form, you have to do 2 things, a pydantic type/class in the backend and add the component to the `AutoFieldLoader.tsx`.

-as example I will create a custom field with name field and group select field.
+as an example I will create a custom field with name field and group select field.

 ### pydantic type/class in backend